Skip to content

 It will install all the dependencies and your local Typer in your local environment.

-Using your local Typer
+Using your Local Typer

-If you create a Python file that imports and uses Typer, and run it with the Python from your local environment, it will use your local Typer source code.
+If you create a Python file that imports and uses Typer, and run it with the Python from your local environment, it will use your cloned local Typer source code.

 That way, you don't have to "install" your local version to be able to test every change.